-Every time your Guinea pig uses a litter box, you should reward it.
-Giving it some fresh lettuce or cabbage is going to make your pig happy and glad that it listened to you.
-With some food as a reward, a Guinea pig should learn to use litter box easily and in a few days, it can become a habit.
+With some food as a reward, a guinea pig should learn to use a litter box easily and in a few days, it can become a habit.

-As much as Guinea pigs hate dirty litter box, a box should still have a tiny bit of smell for a Guinea pig to use it.
+As much as guinea pigs hate a dirty litter box, a box should still have a tiny bit of smell for a guinea pig to use it.
 That being said, avoid washing the litter box with cleaning agents.
 Instead, use only water to clean it and be sure to change hay every time you clean and wash the litter box.

-What to Avoid When Litter-training Your Guinea Pig?
+Things to Avoid When Litter Training Guinea Pigs

 1. Scolding and Getting Angry

 Like humans, animals love learning new stuff, but they can’t learn anything new if they’re stressed.
 Some guinea pigs can learn to use litter boxes faster and some do it slower, but the most important thing is that they CAN learn to use it.
 It’s a fact.

 If you use scolding to persuade your guinea pig to use a litter box, you’ll only make it stressed and using a litter box… well, that’s not gonna happen!

 As guinea pigs don’t know how to communicate with people, they won’t know why you’re angry and upset.
 You should also never punish or hit your guinea pig.
 Remember that these animals are quite timid and can easily die from a heart attack if they’re scared.

 2. Using a Cat Litter

 When training your guinea pig to use a litter box, never use a cat litter.
 It’s called a cat litter for a reason and should not be used for guinea pigs.
 Cat litter consists of sand.
 The sand allows the cat to defecate and then bury the feces with sand.